May 23, 2020

 Get Support & Build Strong Communication Skills

-It can time, patience and practice to learn effective communication skills.
+It can take time, patience, and practice to learn effective communication skills.
 Emotion awareness and regulation can impact communication effectiveness.
 If you find yourself in familiar patterns of not being heard or understood, repetitive arguments, or misunderstandings, you may benefit from counseling.